instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 ## What's Next?

-With `instructor`, you're not just working with extraction of structured data, you're building a model of a system and presenting it to the language model.
-It super charges function calling to reason about multiple calls to many systems in a pythonic way.

-But better structured output is just the beginning.
-The untapped goldmine is in the usage, not the tool.
-Collaboration between experts and AI engineers is what will bring domain-specific insights, but how do you distill this wisdom into tool use?
+`instructor` isn't just about data extraction, It's building a model, and presenting it to the LLM.
+Structured output is just the beginning.
+The untapped goldmine is skilled use of tools and apis.

-I'm building a platform that fosters collaboration between the two, making it easier to iterate on prompts or even create a gold label dataset and finetune the language models themselves from real-world expertise.
-Interested?
-Visit [useinstructor.com](https://useinstructor.com) and take our survey.
-Together, let's create tools that are as brilliant as the minds using them.
+I believe collaboration between experts users and AI engineers is what will bring out that expertise.
+If you're interested, visit [useinstructor.com](https://useinstructor.com) and take our survey.
+Together, let's create tools that are as brilliant as the minds that use them.